- Why the ODG was established

 - Who is on the ODG

 - How to get involved

 We held hui with whānau, hapū, and iwi in late 2019 where we sought feedback on the process for the partial reviews.
 We heard that the process should involve both local and national-level engagement with Māori.

-The ODGs have been established to make sure the partial reviews of the general policies are guided by perspectives and insights from te ao Māori at a national level.
-In June 2020, the Director General asked whānau, hapū and iwi and Māori organisations and conservation board chairs to nominate people to work with us.
+The ODG was established to make sure the partial reviews of the general policies are guided by perspectives and insights from te ao Māori at a national level.
+In June 2020, the Director General asked whānau, hapū, iwi, Māori organisations and conservation board chairs to nominate people to work with us.

 - consider how Treaty responsibilities are currently reflected in the general policies